Special Authority (SA)

 Non-reference drugs (partially covered)

-For patients who experience an adverse reaction or treatment failure on the reference drug.
-See criteria and forms.
+Full coverage of non-reference drugs for patients who experience an adverse reaction or treatment failure on the reference drug.

 Drugs not marketed in Canada

-For instance, Health Canada’s Special Access Programme drugs are covered in exceptional circumstances only.
-See PharmaCare Policy Manual—Section 6.2.
+Health Canada’s Special Access Programme drugs are covered in exceptional circumstances only.
+Refer to PharmaCare Policy Manual, Section 6.2.

 Non-benefit drugs are considered for coverage on an exceptional, last-resort basis, generally when all available PharmaCare benefit options have been tried without success or are unsuitable for the patient and no other coverage options (e.g. extended health – Blue Cross) are available.
 Exceptional approvals are usually of limited duration.

 The letter must include: